IABTechLab/uid2docs/docs/guides/integration-mobile-client-side.md

 - iOS Bundle Identifier
 - iOS App Store ID

-When account setup is complete, you'll receive a [Subscription ID and public key](../getting-started/gs-credentials.md#subscription-id-and-public-key).
+When account setup is complete, you'll receive a client keypair consisting of two values that identify you to the UID2 servers: Subscription ID and public key.
 These values are unique to you, and you'll use them when you [configure the UID2 mobile SDK](#configure-the-uid2-mobile-sdk).
+For details, see [Subscription ID and Public Key](../getting-started/gs-credentials.md#subscription-id-and-public-key).

 ## Add the UID2 Mobile SDK to Your Mobile App